 Method 1: Ceramic Honing Steel

 This is the easiest, but most time-consuming way to keep your serrated knife sharp.
 Fortunately, ceramic sharpening rods are inexpensive.
 They also yield the best results if your knife has gone a long time since it was last sharpened or if there are any bent points.
 Technically these ceramic rods are called a honing steel, despite often being made of ceramic.
 The ceramic rod is harder than the steel and will straighten out the scallops, making it seem sharper and cut more easily.
 Ceramic rods are very fine, usually around 1000 grit.
 Here are the steps, including links to the products we recommend using for this method.

-1. Hold the serrated knife with the tip pointing away from your body.
-Lay the ceramic rod in each scallop (or serration) and try to match the angle of the serrated bevel as well as you can.
+1. Hold the serrated blade with the tip pointing away from your body.
+Lay the ceramic rod flush in each scallop (or serration) and try to match the angle of the serrated bevel as well as you can.

 2. Gently and lightly, pull the rod through the scallop.
 Rather than running the rod back and forth in both directions, we recommend drawing the rod slowly away from the blade to protect your hands from the sharp edge of the knife.